Pounamu Pounamu - Witi Ihimaera

 • ISBN: 9780143778394

-• Ideal For: Adults, students, and readers interested in Maori culture, New Zealand literature, and classic short stories
+• Ideal For: Adults, students, and readers of Maori culture and New Zealand fiction

 Disclaimer: COLOUR VARIATION – we try to ensure images match the actual product; slight variations may occur due to device colour settings.